felippeefreire/serverless-url-shortener/README.md

 npm run deploy
 ```

-After deploying, you will have the following functions:
+After deploying, you will have the following function:

 - url-shortener-app

 ## API